 Reasonable special needs accommodations do not include reduced standards of academic performance, reduced standards of English language proficiency, or waiver of academic courses.
 For further advice please contact the Admissions office by emailing email@example.com or calling +370 46 310 460.

 Services And Housing

-Upon documented verification of the special needs, academic support is individualized based on the learning needs of each student.
-Individuals with special needs may ask for academic and technical support, registration assistance, and help for academic service.
-This support will be coordinated and managed by the Registrar and the Student Success Center.
+Upon documented verification of the special need, academic support is individualized based on the learning needs of each student.

 - Tutoring support

 - Accommodations related to testing and assessment (e.g., oral exam instead of written exam)

 - Assignment deadline extensions

 - Alternative presentation of information (e.g., audio transcriptions, larger text, recorded classes, class notes or written instructions)